 - Research in Germany

 The GraduateCenterLMU offers doctoral candidates and postdocs regular workshops on the subject of job application.

 The LMU Center for Leadership and People Management offers career workshops for postdocs.

-For female junior academics who aspire to a professorship, the LMU University Women's Representative provides the LMU Extra program with advisory, networking and further training offers.
+For female academics who aspire to a professorship, the LMU University Women's Representative provides the LMU Extra program with advisory, networking and further training offers.
 These include workshops to help candidates prepare for giving trial lectures.

 The Jobline LMU web portal offers advice on completing job applications in English and preparing for job interviews held in English.

 The Konvent der wissenschaftlichen Mitarbeiterinnen und Mitarbeiter der LMU provides information and organizes events for academic concerns.

 Vacancies are published in the LMU Job Portal.